WebOfTrustInfo/rwot2-id2020/event-documents/plenaries/6-self-sovereign-id-model.md

 **The Tech**

+*DID Registry.* Allocates identifiers.
+An assignment authority to ensure uniqueness.
-*DID Registry.* Decentralized Identifier.
-Issuer, Holder, and Inspector work with it to issue and verify DID
+Issuer, Holder, and Inspector work with it to issue and verify DID.
+(DID = Decentralized Identifier.)

 *Public Ledgers.* Some credentials may be issued into public ledgers.
 For example, information ona  debarred doctor.
 This is a _controversial_ part of the model.